J. W. Schull

-J. W. Schull (1849 – July 30, 1876) was an American sailor who was the first victim and believed source of the yellow fever that struck the United States in the summer of 1876.
-In the six-week period following his infection, around five thousand of Savannah, Georgia's approximately 28,000 residents had fled the city to escape the disease.
+J. W. Schull (1849 – July 30, 1876) was an American sailor who was the first victim—and believed source of—the yellow fever that struck the United States in the summer of 1876.
+In the six-week period following his infection, around 5,000 (18%) of the approximately 28,000 residents of Savannah, Georgia, had fled the city to escape the disease.

 Background

 "There was no yellow fever in the United States in the summer of 1876 before it appeared in Savannah.
-The disease, therefore, must have been imported there or have originated in that city," stated Surgeon General of the United States Army Alfred A. Woodhull, M.D., four years later in the pages of the American Public Health Association's Public Health Papers and Reports, Volume 5.
+The disease, therefore, must have been imported there or have originated in that city," stated Alfred A. Woodhull, M.D., Surgeon General of the United States Army, four years later in the pages of the American Public Health Association's (APHA) Public Health Papers and Reports, Volume 5.
 His study was titled May Not Yellow Fever Originate in the United States?: An Etiological Study of the Epidemic at Savannah in 1876.
 It was read at the seventh annual meeting of APHA in Nashville, Tennessee, on November 20, 1879.